Which type of costing system would a service company most likely ... | Study Prep in Pearson+

 D

-A service company would most likely use a job order costing system, while a merchandising company typically does not use either job order or process costing.
+A service company would most likely use process costing, while a merchandising company would use job order costing.

 Verified step by step guidance